xiaoClassmate/algorithm/README.md

 ---
 - [x] 1.
 Sort all products by price with decreasing order.
-- [ ] 2.
-Find the best solution and path(if the same solution exists but different combinations must be saved together).
+- [x] 2.
+Split one, find the best solution and path.
 - [ ] 3.
+Split two or more, find the best solution and path.
 - [ ] 4.
 ---